 George Vafiadis oversaw the theatre's early development, serving as producing director from 1983 through 1990.
 Joining him was Kenneth Stack, artistic director from 1983 to 1989.
 Bangor's historic parish house at 183 Main Street was the first site of the theatres performances and operations.
 In 1986, the organization raised $160,000 for the purchase and initial renovation of the property.
 Penobscot Theatre Company sold the parish house to Merrill Bank in 2004.

-Joe Turner Cantu became Artistic Director in 1990 and remained in that position through 1992, when the board of directors named Mark Torres Producing Artistic Director.
+Joe Turner Cantu became artistic director in 1990 and remained in that position through 1992, when the board of directors named Mark Torres producing artistic director.
 Torres led the theatre for the next 13 seasons.
 During his tenure, the theatre reorganized to operate with paid professionals, tripled the budget and increased attendance to more than15,000 annually.
 Torres also broadened the theatre's activity to include the annual Maine Shakespeare Festival, which performed on the banks of the Penobscot River for seven summers.

-Upon Levy's departure, the board instituted a dual leadership structure, and hired Marcie Bramucci as Managing Director and Bari Newport as Artistic Director.
-Working in close collaboration, they charted the course for continued growth through sound management, strong programming, adherence to the highest professional standards, and the development of enduring community-based partnerships.
+Today Newport leads the company as producing artistic director in partnership with Mary Budd, executive director.
+With the board, they are charting the course for continued growth through sound management, strong programming, adherence to the highest professional standards, and the development of enduring community-based partnerships.